KaramalaSurya/UI-UX/README.md

 # UI-UX
-this is the UI/UX projects done in the internship
+this is the repo of  UI/UX projects done in the internship